dozoisch/react-redux-provide/README.md

 1. Components can have multiple providers, but the provided `props` (`actions` and `reducers`) should be unique to each provider.

-2. Components cannot have the same provider assigned multiple times.
-You might be tempted to do this with a common provider such as [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list) combined with multiple stores, but it won't work!
-You'll need to separate your logic into multiple components, which is a better design anyway.  :)

-3. When assigning a provider to components, it will automatically create a new store for you if you haven't explicitly included a `store` key within your `provider` object.
+2. When assigning a provider to components, it will automatically create a new store for you if you haven't explicitly included a `store` key within your `provider` object.
 Said store is shared throughout the components passed to `assignProviders`.
 You can of course call `assignProviders` multiple times to create multiple stores as necessary.

-4. Specify *all* of your `propTypes`!
+3. Specify *all* of your `propTypes`!
 The `provide` decorator filters out any `props` not within your `propTypes`, which keeps things efficient and helps with avoiding unnecessary re-renders.
 Plus, it's good design!

 ## Quick Example

 Basically, create some component with only the view in mind, plus whatever `props` you'd expect to use for triggering actions.
-For this quick example, we know [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list) provides a `list` prop and a `createItem` function, so in our `@provide` decorator we'll make it clear that's what we want.
+For this quick example, we know [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list) provides a `list` prop and a `pushItem` function, so in our `@provide` decorator we'll make it clear that's what we want.

 From [examples/good-times/components/GoodTimes.js](https://github.com/loggur/react-redux-provide/blob/master/examples/good-times/components/GoodTimes.js):
 ```js